abmajith/verilog-riscV32I-machine/README.md

 *BLTU X1 X2 offset* <br />
 *BGEU X1 X2 offset* <br />

-In all these instruction it was clear that the instruction kind of evaluating branching is true based on the statement and the datas in the register *X1,X2*, for example if datas in *X1* and *X2* are equal, then *BEQ* will go for the branching, otherwise, *PC* increments normally and continue its execution process.
+In all these instruction it was clear that the instruction evaluating branching is true or not based on the statement and the datas in the register *X1,X2*, for example if datas in *X1* and *X2* are equal, then *BEQ* will execute the branching protocol, otherwise, *PC* increments normally and continue its execution process.

-If decided to branch, then we have to compute the target memory and load it into the *PC*.
-This is done by simply extracting offset from *immediate field* (by the procedure *Bimm*), then add that value to PC (relative branching).
+If decided to branch, then we have to compute the target code memory address and load it into the *PC*.
+This is done by simply extracting offset from *immediate field* (by the procedure *Bimm*), and add offset value to *PC* ( i.e relative branching).
 Note for branching, we dont have to save the return address, becuase it is branching not function call or interrupt protocol.

-We alreay discussed in some extent for the *LUI, AUIPC, JAL* and *JALR*.
+We alreay discussed in some extent the *LUI, AUIPC, JAL* and *JALR*.
 Lets create a subfolder for each instructions type and write *verilog code*.
-Will do in a way that it will reflect the software development process instead of a documentation of existing or prepared material.
+Will do in a way that it will reflect the software development process instead of a documentation of existing or prepared material!.